Fl4gu1z0wsky/CEH/README.md

 **MD5** - It is a widely used hash function producing a 128-bit hash value.
 Although MD5 was initially designed to be used as a cryptographic hash function, it has been found to suffer from extensive vulnerabilities.
 It can still be used as a checksum to verify data integrity, but only against unintentional corruption.

 **SHA-1** - (Secure Hash Algorithm 1) It is a cryptographic hash function which takes an input and produces a 160-bit (20-byte) hash value known as a message digest – typically rendered as a hexadecimal number, 40 digits long.

+**SHA-2** - It consists of six hash functions with digests (hash values) that are 224, 256, 384 or 512 bits: SHA-224, SHA-256, SHA-384, SHA-512, SHA-512/224, SHA-512/256.
+SHA-256 and SHA-512 are novel hash functions computed with 32-bit and 64-bit words.

+**SHA-3** - Based on an instance of the KECCAK algorithm.
+It  consists of four cryptographic hash functions, called SHA3-224, SHA3-256, SHA3-384, and SHA3-512, and two extendable-output functions (XOFs), called SHAKE128 and SHAKE256.

 **RC5** - (Rivest Cipher) It is a symmetric-key block cipher notable for its simplicity.
 The Advanced Encryption Standard (AES) candidate RC6 was based on RC5.